 Ever felt that handling the obstacles that come your way can seem just a little bit too much, especially when you’re feeling physically or emotionally depleted?
 Unsurprisingly, the latest research shows that it’s easier to handle stress when you’re at your holistic best.
 In fact, based upon the evidence even policy makers are now looking to self-care practises as one of the most effective means of empowering their citizens to live longer and healthier lives.

-At OSU we also value practising self-care, and recognise the combination of a healthy mind and body can have numerous positive effects that trickle into your everyday life, such as increased productivity and increased creativity.
+At OSU we also value practicing self-care, and recognise the combination of a strong mind and body can have numerous positive effects that trickle into your everyday life, such as increased productivity and increased creativity.

 The Power of Saying ‘No’